mgowanlock/hybrid_k_nearest_neighbor_self_join/README.md

 # Overview: Hybrid CPU+GPU k-nearest-neighbor self-join algorithm

 This is the GPU *k*-nearest neighbor (KNN) self-join implementation reported in Gowanlock (2021) (paper reference below).
 The KNN self-join takes as input a dataset, and finds the KNN for all points in the dataset.
+This algorithm is designed for low to moderate dimensionality (i.e., 2-8 dimensions).

 The paper demonstrates a hybrid CPU+GPU KNN self-join algorithm with a workqueue that assigns KNN searches in regions with high density to the GPU and those in low density regions to the CPU.
 The CPU KNN algorithm in the paper is the Approximate Nearest Neighbors by Mount & Arya, configured to generate the exact neighbors (link below).
 Although the algorithm was intended for execution on a single computer in a shared-memory environment, the ANN algorithm was parallelized using MPI in Gowanlock (2021) because the sequential ANN source code had several global variables that made shared-memory parallelization very challenging (e.g., race conditions were prevalent), and I was not satisfied with the possibility of non-deterministic bugs, so MPI was used for parallelization.